marcschaeferger/newt/README.md

 -   `docker-socket` (optional): Set the Docker socket to use the container discovery integration
 -   `docker-enforce-network-validation` (optional): Validate the container target is on the same network as the newt process.
 Default: false

-### Accpet Client Connection
+### Client Connections

--   `accept-clients` (optional): Enable WireGuard server mode to accept incoming newt client connections.
-Default: false
+-   `disable-clients` (optional): Disable clients on the WireGuard interface.
+Default: false (clients enabled)
-    -   `generateAndSaveKeyTo` (optional): Path to save generated private key
-    -   `native` (optional): Use native WireGuard interface when accepting clients (requires WireGuard kernel module and Linux, must run as root).
+-   `native` (optional): Use native WireGuard interface (requires WireGuard kernel module and Linux, must run as root).
 Default: false (uses userspace netstack)
 -   `interface` (optional): Name of the WireGuard interface.
 Default: newt
-        -   `keep-interface` (optional): Keep the WireGuard interface.
-Default: false

 ### Metrics & Observability